PrimaveraDeveloper/lithium/howto/howto-create-taskbox.md

     }
 ```

-- `SetEndpoint()` - is where its defined the endpoint for the Http request, note that, because we define the endpoint in the handler configuration, it's possible to acess directly to this configuration parameter.
+- `SetEndpoint()` - is where its defined the endpoint for the Http request, note that, because you define the endpoint in the handler configuration, it's possible to acess directly to this configuration parameter.
 - `SetPostObject()` - is here where is built the post object.
 Based on the HttpMethod, provided in the handler config, this method is called or not.
 - `SaveResponse()` - here is where the httpResponse can be processed.